swiftlang/swift-evolution/proposals/NNNN-library-evolution.md

 ### `@frozen` on `enum` types

-Marking an enum as `@frozen` will also allow the compiler to optimize away runtime calls.
+Marking an enum as `@frozen` will similarly allow the compiler to optimize away runtime calls.

 In addition, marking an enum as frozen restores the ability of a library user to exhaustively switch over that enum without an `@unknown default:`, because it guarantees no further cases will be added.

+Once frozen, all changes made to an enum's cases affect its ABI.

 ## Naming